 The first Axis, Axis I, is a measurement of all the different acute symptoms there are that necessitate immediate treatment.
 Within Axis I are the most widely known conditions, such as anxiety attacks and manic episodes.

-Axis II refers to conditions that affect intellectual ability and personality disorders, usually on a lifelong basis.
+Axis II refers to personality disorders and mental retardation.
+The term mental retardation has been replaced with intellectual disability, usually on a lifelong basis.
 Axis III refers to neurological or medical complications that stem from psychological conditions.

 Axis IV concerns social sources of psychological stress, such as romantic fallout or loss or employment, and Axis V is a numerical rating (1-100) of a patient’s ability to function in general.

 What is DSM 5?
 An Evolution and Important Changes

 The DSM-5 emerged after some significant revisions.
 The most obvious is the omission of the Roman numeral system.
 Earlier editions were issued using roman numerals (DSM-IV or DSM V for example).
 The new system replaces Roman numerals with Arabic numbers.
 The DSM-V became the DSM-5.

 Why the change starting with the DSMV?
 The change was made to create discontinuity from previous versions.
 The new system illustrates a major change in diagnostic criteria.
 Another advantage was the ability to create infinite revisions to the DSM as often as needed.
 Future versions could be ordered DSM-5.1, DSM-5.2, etc.

 The DSM-5 eliminated the previous multiaxial system.
 This revision created categories of mental health disorders and different related disorders.
 Some examples of these categories include: